sanjuthomas/kafka-connect-marklogic/README.md

 To produce some test messages, use the TestProducer class in the test source.
 Update the environment details like host, port, and topic in the TestProducer as per your environment.

-## Looking for source connector?

-Please create an issue.
-I shall write that for you.

 ## How to contact the author?

 Create an issue in the GitHub.